Committed to our Clients

 - A fixed fee for a DIY/Online Divorce pack (you can do it yourself online with no additional support for free – if you use the divorce pack in our online legal document library members of My Legal Club receive a discount against this price)

 - If a Consent Order is required this would cost £299 plus VAT with our highly recommended panel solicitors (members of My Legal Club receive a discount against this price)

 - If solicitors are required to manage the whole process then they will usually quote a fixed fee. (members of My Legal Club receive a discount against this price)

 - Mediation would also be a fixed fee and then you need to decide whether you want to draft the relevant documents post mediation yourself or instruct a solicitor to do so. (members of My Legal Club receive a discount against this price)

 "I had claims with My Legal Club and they were really helpful.
 It saved me a lot of money and I would use them again"

 "I used My Legal Club following a car accident and they recovered compensation for me and saved me a lot in legal fees.
 The solicitor was excellent and they were a great help throughout.
 I would recommend them and certainly use them again!"

 "We put two personal injury claims through My Legal Club and got great results.
 A really friendly and pleasant solicitor secured us good settlements and there were no deductions from our compensation saving us £1500.00"

 Here at My Legal Club, our panel solicitors strive in bringing high-quality service to all our customers with their professional legal services.

-You can get in touch with us via the below contact us form, text customer services on +447984388694 or email firstname.lastname@example.org.
+Request a solicitor call back via the below contact us form, text customer services on +447984388694, or email firstname.lastname@example.org.